Skip to main content

 Most color-changing LED luminaires have four channels, one for each color of LED used in the luminaire — usually red, green, blue, and white.
 Each luminaire receives four separate channels of data from the controller, one for the red LEDs, one for the green, one for the blue, and one for the white.
 The first luminaire in an installation is often programmed to receive data via addresses 1, 2, 3, and 4; the second could be programmed to receive data via addresses 5 6, 7, and 8; and so on.

-Since LED luminaires are inherently digital, entire lighting systems can be run on Ethernet networks.
-Ethernet-based systems do not have the same addressing limitations as DMX, and so are preferable for larger installations.
-Ethernet control is effectively required for large-scale video installations, where thousands, or tens of thousands of luminaires must be addressed and controlled.
+Ethernet control is effectively required for large-scale video installations, where thousands, or tens of thousands of luminaires are addressed and controlled.

 Luminaire, Node, or Segment?